tadmccorkle/tadmccorkle.github.io/_posts/2019/2019-12-31-cyclic-redundancy-check.md

    2. Right-shift the polynomial value once.
 4. Return the final shifted data value.

-Here's how it can be implemented in Python:
+Here's how it can be implemented in Python [Edit: Before looking at this implementation, please note that it <em>should not</em> be used in practice.
+I'm not recommending it.
+It's completely dependent on characteristics of Python, and it won't work if it's ported to other languages like C, C++, etc. I'm including it just to bridge the gap between the algorithm I introduced earlier, which I think is relatively easy to grasp, and the implementations of the algorithms I'll show next.]:

 ```python
 def get_crc(data: bytearray, poly: int) -> int: